NicoleTiokhin/Java/Tic_Tac_Toe.md

 ```

 ## Tic Tac Toe class
-TicTacToe extends JFrame (a window) and implements ActionListener (to handle button clicks)
+TicTacToe extends JFrame (a window) and implements ActionListener (to handle button clicks)<br>
-array of 9 buttons <- 3x3 grid
+array of 9 buttons <- 3x3 grid<br>
-track turn using boolean (Is it Xs turn ?)
+track turn using boolean (Is it Xs turn ?)<br>
-initialize  window title, size, and layout
+initialize  window title, size, and layout <br>
-initialize all the buttons by looping , set up as empty at first , set up font (Arial bold ) , add an action listener to handle clicks and add button to the window
+initialize all the buttons by looping , set up as empty at first , set up font (Arial bold ) , add an action listener to handle clicks and add button to the window<br>
-make window visible
+make window visible<br>

 ```java
 import javax.swing.*;